almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 #### Suggestions

-* Have a dedicated work space.
+* Have a dedicated work space (e.g. home office).
 When you "clock out" for the day, leave that work space and power off your computer.
 * Take walks or exercise outside when weather permits.
 Lack of sunlight is known to contribute to depression and Vitamin D deficiency.
 * Do not work in the same clothes that you sleep in.
 This is easy to do, especially if your company culture is to not turn on cameras in meetings, but refrain from doing this as mentally it blurs the lines between work and non-work times.
 * Let other members of your household know that when you are in your work space, to keep interruptions to a minimum.
-* If you get to a point where always being at home is having a negative impact physically or mentally, then seek help or find a role that requires you to leave home.
+* If you get to a point where always being at home is having a negative impact physically or mentally, then seek professional help or find a role that requires you to leave the home.

+### I want to get into tech, but have prior convictions.
+What can I do?

+<a href="https://underdogdevs.org/" target="_blank">Underdog Devs</a>
+is a program that is designed for those who have prior convictions or come from disadvantaged backgrounds and are trying to get into tech.
+You are partnered with a mentor and given tasks to complete each week.
+I know someone personally that signed up for this program and he said that it has helped him a lot, in particular with his confidence with him getting a job in tech and motivated him to work on his tech skills.

 ## Certifications